armory/docs/content/en/docs/armory-admin/dinghy-enable.md

 hal deploy apply
 ```

+{{% /tab %}}
+{{< /tabs >}}

-#### Configure GitHub webhooks
+#### Configuring GitHub webhooks

 Set up webhooks at the organization level for Push events.
-You can do this by going to: https://github.com/organizations/your_org_here/settings/hooks:
+You can do this by going to ```https://github.com/organizations/<your_org_here>/settings/hooks```.

 1. Set `content-type` to `application/json`.
-2. Set the `Payload URL` to your Gate URL.
+1. Set the `Payload URL` to your Gate URL.
 Depending on whether you configured Gate to use its own DNS name or a path on the same DNS name as Deck, the URL follows one of the following formats:

-  * `https://<your-gate-url>/webhooks/git/github` (if you have a separate DNS name or port for Gate)
+   * `https://<your-gate-url>/webhooks/git/github` if you have a separate DNS name or port for Gate
-  * `https://<your-spinnaker-url>/api/v1/webhooks/git/github` (if you're using a different path for Gate)
+   * `https://<your-spinnaker-url>/api/v1/webhooks/git/github` if you're using a different path for Gate

-If your gate endpoint is protected by a firewall, you’ll need to configure your firewall to allow inbound webhooks from Github's IP addresses.
-You can find their IPs here: [](https://api.github.com/meta), you can read [Github's docs here](https://help.github.com/articles/about-github-s-ip-addresses/).
+If your gate endpoint is protected by a firewall, you need to configure your firewall to allow inbound webhooks from Github's IP addresses.
+You can find the IPs in this API [response](https://api.github.com/meta).
+Read more about  [Github's IP addresses](https://help.github.com/articles/about-github-s-ip-addresses/).

 > You can configure webhooks on multiple GitHub organizations or repositories to send events to Dinghy.
 Only a single repository from one organization can be the shared template repository in Dinghy.
 However, pipelines can be processed from multiple GitHub organizations.
 You want to ensure the GitHub token configured for Dinghy has permission for all the organizations involved.

-#### Pull Request Validations
+#### Pull request validations

 {{% alert title="New feature" %}}Pull Request Validation is a new feature in Armory 2.21.{{% /alert %}}

 When you make a GitHub Pull Request (PR) and there is a change in a `dinghyfile`, Pipelines as Code automatically performs a validation for that `dinghyfile`.
 It also updates the Github status accordingly.
-If the validation fails, it displays an error:
+If the validation fails, you see an unsuccessful `dinghy` check.

-The following image shows what a user sees if their PR fails the validation:
 {{< figure src="/images/dinghy/pr_validation/pr_validation.png" alt="PR that fails validation." >}}

 Make PR Validations mandatory to ensure users only merge working `dinghyfiles`.

-**Mandatory PR validation**

-Perform the following steps:
+Perform the following steps to configure mandatory PR validation:

 1. Go to your GitHub repository.
-2. Click on **Settings > Branches**.
+1. Click on **Settings > Branches**.
-3. In **Branch protection rules**, select **Add rule**.
+1. In **Branch protection rules**, select **Add rule**.
-4. Add `master` in **Branch name pattern** so that the rule gets enforced on the `master` branch.
-   Note that if this is a brand new repository with no commits, the "dinghy" option does not appear.
+1. Add `master` in **Branch name pattern** so that the rule gets enforced on the `master` branch.
+Note that if this is a new repository with no commits, the "dinghy" option does not appear.
 You must first create a `dinghyfile` in any branch.
-5. Select **Require status checks to pass before merging** and make **dinghy** required.
-   Armory recommends selecting **Include administrators** as well so that all PRs get validated, regardless of user.
+1. Select **Require status checks to pass before merging** and make **dinghy** required.
+Select **Include administrators** as well so that all PRs get validated, regardless of user.

 The following screenshot shows what your GitHub settings should resemble:
 {{< figure src="/images/dinghy/pr_validation/branch_mandatory.png" alt="Configured dinghy PR validation." >}}

-### Bitbucket / Stash Example
+### Bitbucket Server (Stash) and Bitbucket Cloud

-**Operator**
+Bitbucket has both cloud and server offerings.
+See the Atlassian [docs](https://confluence.atlassian.com/bitbucketserver/bitbucket-rebrand-faq-779298912.html) for more on the name change from Stash to Bitbucket Server.
+Consult your company's Bitbucket support desk if you need help determining what flavor and version of Bitbucket you are using.

+{{< tabs name="bitbucket" >}}
+{{% tab name="Operator" %}}

 ```yaml
 apiVersion: spinnaker.armory.io/{{< param operator-extended-crd-version >}}